pytest-dev/pytest/doc/en/assert.rst

 ``pytest`` rewrites test modules on import by using an import hook to write new ``pyc`` files.
 Most of the time this works transparently.
-However, if you are messing with import yourself, the import hook may interfere.
+However, if you are working with the import machinery yourself, the import hook may interfere.

 If this is the case you have two options: